Trilostane

 Because hyperadrenocorticism is the primary sign of Cushing’s Disease, trilostane is most often used to treat the condition.
 The drug is effective in treating pituitary-dependent hyperadrenocorticism, adrenal-dependent hyperadrenocorticism, and latrogenic hyperadrenocorticism.

-It’s important to note that trilostane does not cure the disease, but rather it helps manage it by keeping cortisol levels in check.
-If your pet is prescribed trilostane for Cushing’s Disease, then she will most likely be on the medication for the remainder of her life as there is no known cure currently available.
+It’s important to note that this does not cure the disease, but rather it helps manage it by keeping cortisol levels in check.
+If your pet is prescribed this medication for Cushing’s Disease, then she will most likely be on the medication for the remainder of her life as there is no known cure currently available.

 Other Uses for Trilostane in Veterinary Medicine